camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/12-camunda-modeler/20-setup-the IDE.html.md

   </div>
   <div class="col-xs-6 col-sm-6 col-md-9">
      <p>
        To open the diagram canvas right-click on a *.bpmn file in the Project Explorer and select <code>Open With / Bpmn2 Diagram Editor</code>.
-Right hand side the Palette offers you all BPMN 2.0 elements grouped in different sections.
-Via drag and drop you can add the elements to your diagram.
+On the right hand side of the screen, the Palette offers you all BPMN 2.0 elements grouped into different sections.
+You can add elements to your diagram by dragging and dropping them onto the Diagram Canvas.
      </p>
   </div>
 </div>